KlaytonPagel/FrontEnd-practice/README.md

 - CSS Notes

 Created a file for CSS Notes, I have notes for selectors, colors, backgrounds, borders, positions, and psuedo classes.

+2/11/2024
+-CSS Notes

+Finished my CSS notes for now.
+I may add more to it as I find new things.
+Added traansitions and animations to the CSS Notes

+2/12/2024
+-CSS Animations

+Played around with the CSS Animations.
+Made a couple of animations for a circle and a rectangle with a spinning glowing animation behind it